OmniLayer/spec/README.md

 User A has a Selling Offer for 5 MSC.
 User B sends out a Purchase Offer for 8.
 It gets added to a block but since User A only had a Selling Offer for 5 the Accepted Amount for User B's Purchase Offer is now 5.

-The bought amount is the total amount a user actually spend on an open Purchase Offer.
+The bought amount is the total amount a user actually spends on an open Purchase Offer.

 Example:

-User B has a valid Purchase Offer to buy 5 MSC from User A. He sends out a transaction that actually purchases 2.5 MSC.
-At that point his Purchase Offer has an bought_amount of 2.5 MSC.
-If he decides to sent an other 2.5 MSC later this values gets updated to 5 MSC.
+User B has a valid Purchase Offer to buy 5 MSC from User A. He sends out a transaction that actually purchases 2 MSC.
+At that point his Purchase Offer has an bought_amount of 2 MSC.
+If he decides to sent an other 3 MSC later this values gets updated to 5 MSC.